JerryI/wolfram-js-frontend/README.md

 ### Important note
 - this is a preliminary working example
-- I am not a programmer
+- only `Graphics3D` is supported by now
 - js part of the source code may look terrible
 - feel free to contribute